-The amount has been fully impaired in the financial year ended 31 July 2012.
+The amount has been fully impaired since the financial year ended 31 July 2012 and the Directors have decided to write off the balance during the financial year.

-17. Fixed Deposits Placed with Licensed Banks
+15. Fixed Deposits Placed with Licensed Banks

 Group

+2015 2014

-2014 RM 2013 RM
+RM RM

-Fixed deposits pledged to licensed banks as collateral to secure: - bank guarantee and banking facilities as disclosed in Note 21 to the financial statements 9,069 899,699
+Fixed deposits pledged to licensed banks as collateral to secure:bank guarantee and banking facilities as disclosed in

+Note 19 to the financial statements 9,069 9,069

-- bank guarantee for performance bond 331,952 322,329
+- bank guarantee for performance bond - 331,952

-341,021 1,222,028
+9,069 341,021